bcrtvkcs/WSAudioFix-Magisk-KSUModule/README.md

 ## The Problem

 WSA's audio bridge between Android and Windows enters a sleep state after approximately 5 minutes of audio inactivity.
-When media playback resumes, the bridge takes ~500 ms to reopen (`openOutputStream` latency confirmed at 516ms via AudioFlinger).
+When media playback resumes, the bridge takes ~500 ms to reopen (`openOutputStream` latency confirmed at 516 ms via AudioFlinger).
 This causes a noticeable stutter and audio/video desync on every cold resume.
 It may also benefit other virtualized Android environments (such as emulators) where the audio HAL has a high cold-start latency.
-On physical Android devices, the improvement is unlikely to be noticeable as hardware HAL latency is typically under 50ms.
+On physical Android devices, the improvement is unlikely to be noticeable as hardware HAL latency is typically under 50 ms.

 ## What It Does